 Special tools — like Sling — are specifically tailored to scheduling employees and creating employee schedule templates for businesses in industries like:

-Apps like Sling contain powerful features that help make building your employee schedule template easier than ever before.
+These apps contain powerful features that help make building your employee schedule template easier than ever before.

 There’s no endless searching for a template that doesn’t quite work.
 There’s no trying to figure out a way to do something with a program that is made for a different purpose.
 All you have to do is focus on making the best schedule possible.

-Include an availability chart.
-Sometimes an employee can’t find a substitute to cover their shift.
+Sometimes, an employee can’t find a substitute to cover their shift.
 When that happens, it’s up to you to find someone to work.
 It’s times like those when an availability chart makes the whole thing go so much smoother.